philipp-baumann/simplerspec/README.md

 Bruker FTIR spectrometers produce binary files in the OPUS format that can contain different types of spectra and many parameters such as instrument type and settings that were used at the time of data acquisition and internal processing (e.g. Fourier transform operations).
 Basically, the entire set of setup measurement parameters, selected spectra, supplementary metadata such as the time of measurement are written into OPUS binary files.
 In contrast to simple text files that contain only plain text with a defined character encoding, binary files can contain any type of data represented as sequences of bytes (a single byte is sequence of 8 bits and 1 bit either represents 0 or 1).

-Simplerspec comes with reader function `read_opus_univ()` that is intended to be a universal Bruker OPUS file reader that extract spectra and key metadata from files.
+Simplerspec comes with reader function `read_opus_univ()` that is intended to be a universal Bruker OPUS file reader that extracts spectra and key metadata from files.
 Usually, one is mostly interested to extract the final absorbance spectra (shown as *AB* in the OPUS viewer software).

 ```R
 # Load simplerspec package for spectral model development wrapper functions